Le Piane Vino Rosso La Maggiorina (+)

-Floral duft med hint av rips.
-Saftig og lett delikat frukt med en frisk syre og lette tanniner.
+Dufter av blomster og rød steinfrukt.
+Saftig og bløt frukt på smak med en frisk syre og lange lett tørre tanniner.
+Fast finish.

 |Drikkevindu: